Deutsche Bank co-CEOs face painful shareholder rebuke at AGM

 Failure to win the requisite 50 percent support for performance in 2014 could leave management open to future legal claims that it failed to act appropriately.

-It would intensify pressure to reform a bank that has been plagued with over 9 billion euros (6.51 billion pounds) in fines or settlements since 2012 alone.
+It would intensify pressure to reform a bank that has been plagued with over 9 billion euros ($10.21 billion) in fines or settlements since 2012 alone.

 The rising criticism has already put the bank's management on the defensive, with both CEOs recently saying they had no plans to step down.